Frechmatz/cl-connect4/README.md

 hunchensocket
 cl-svg
 ```
-There are no dependencies on third-party JavaScript and CSS libraries, such as jquery or bootstrap.
+There are no dependencies on third-party JavaScript and CSS libraries

 ## Run the Console-Client